Two volunteers at a shelter examine a dog.

 The way you describe a volunteer opportunity can make all the difference in finding the right person to fill it.
 You want your posting to be informative, but scannable.
 Emphasize the impact the role will have and use inclusive, welcoming language.
 Include keywords that relevant audiences might type into a search bar.

-Following the best practices of writing nonprofit job descriptions will help you attract applicants who are ideal for the role.
+Following the best practices of writing nonprofit job descriptions can help you attract applicants who are ideal for the role.

 Illustration of a person looking at their phone.
 A thought bubble above their head shows a scene of volunteers planting a tree while a child looks on.